Nusenda Credit Union

 Nusenda Credit Union is a federally-chartered credit union headquartered in Albuquerque, New Mexico, and regulated under the authority of the National Credit Union Administration (NCUA).
 Nusenda Credit Union is the largest credit union by membership in New Mexico.
-As of 2020, Nusenda Credit Union had more than $3 billion in assets, more than 220,000 members, and more than 20 branches from Taos to Socorro.
+As of 2024, Nusenda Credit Union had more than $4.7 billion in assets, more than 280,000 members, and more than 30 branches in New Mexico and West Texas.

 Nusenda Credit Union serves employees of educational institutions, along with more than 600 other local businesses, systems, and organizations, operating under multiple common bonds.
 Member deposits up to $250,000 are insured by NCUA through the National Credit Union Share Insurance Fund.

 Nusenda Credit Union donates to charities and organizations in its communities.
 In 2007 the credit union assisted the University of New Mexico in establishing a wireless network on their main campus.
 They opened a credit union branch in Atrisco Heritage Academy to promote financial literacy in 2010.
-The Rainforest Satellite Branch was opened in 2017 in to combine academic and entrepreneurial components designed to drive innovation, education, and economic development in New Mexico.